abiolaemma/solavisetech-automated-cicd-proj/README.md

 ### Codebase setup

 1) #### For checking the checkov scan uncomment lines 74-78 in ec2/ec2.tf file
-    - Go back to your local, open your "devops-fully-automated" project on VSCODE
+    - Go back to your local, open your "devopsgurus-workspace" project on VSCODE
     - Open "ec2.tf file" uncomment lines
     - Save the changes in both files
     - Finally push changes to repo